christophe77/express-honeypot/readme.md

 Express honeypot uses 310 fake urls based on RFI LFI dorks and serves them dynamicaly.<br />
 Every request to any of the honeypot urls is logged and the remote file is downloaded and safely stored.<br />
 This honeypot is written in javascript and uses express as web server.<br />
-A light logs viewer page is available at /beekeeper but it needs to have an authentication and more commands.<br />
+A light logs viewer page is available at /beekeeper but I think it needs to have more commands.<br />
 Developement is still in progress but the core architecture won't change so you are safe to start using it.<br />

 ## How to use